How to Overclock CPU?

 How to Overclock CPU

-Start by rebooting your computer and entering the BIOS menu.
-Depending on your computer, you might be required to press keys such as ‘F2’ or ‘F4’ as the computer boots.
+Begin by rebooting your computer and entering the BIOS menu.
+As the computer boots, you might need to press keys like ‘F2’ or ‘F4’.

 2. Run a Stress Test